renalmri-org/website.github.io/_news/2023_05_02_Newsletter.md

 By the way: You can already look forward to the evening programme, where we were able to get an internationally renowned and top-class entertainer for you.

-**Registration**: The registration for the meeting will be opened by 15th May.
+**Registration**: The registration for the meeting is opened now!
+To register for the meeting please visit [renalmri.org/events/gent2023](https://renalmri.org/events/gent2023).

 If you have any questions or concerns, please do not hesitate to contact us at [renalimagingmeeting@gmail.com](mailto:renalimagingmeeting@gmail.com)